bbauska/JS-svg/README.md

 }
 </pre>

-In the squareNumber() function body, our ternary operator is essentially asking "Is number defined?
-If so, return the result of multiplying it by itself; otherwise, return our fallback message."
+<p>In the squareNumber() function body, our ternary operator is essentially
+asking "Is number defined?
+If so, return the result of multiplying it by itself; otherwise, return our fallback message."</p>

-At this point, you should be in a better position to fully understand the function defined in our first generative sketch.
-Have another look and see if it makes more sense now.
+<p>At this point, you should be in a better position to fully understand
+the function defined in our first generative sketch.
+Have another look and see if it makes more sense now.</p>

 <pre>
 function random(min, max, integer = true) {